Search

 Tesla Bot – Optimus

 The team placed the robot on a stand and it waved to the audience, showing its wrist and hand motion.
-Musk said that the prototype contained battery packs, actuators, and other parts, but wasn’t ready to walk.
+Musk said the prototype contained battery packs, actuators, and other parts, but wasn’t ready to walk.

 tesla-optimus-specifications